Regulatory actions for Feb. 8, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Fresenius Medical Care, Sibel Health.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Alector, BMS, Immix, Inhibikase, Innovent.

 Briefs